 You can also use Splunk Cloud Services to create and edit groups.
 See Splunk Cloud Services CLI on the Splunk Developer Portal to learn how.

-Integrate an Identity Provider with Splunk Cloud Services
+Integrate an Identity Provider with Splunk Cloud Services for authentication and authorization

 This documentation applies to the following versions of Splunk® Cloud Services: current